lukewestern/flexpart_gfs/documentation/running.md

 These are:
 - the **option files**, defining the set-up of the run,
 - the **pathnames file**, defining the paths of where input and output are located,
-- and the **AVAILABLE file**, listing all available meteorological input
+- the **AVAILABLE file**, listing all available meteorological input,

+Of course, there is also the **par_mod.f90** file, which needs to be specified before compiling (see section compiling), but the parameters in this file are expected to not have to be changed between simulations.

 In addition to the regular input files listed above, a simulation can also be started using a NetCDF file listing all particles to be released.
 This option can be switched on by specifying IPIN=3 in the COMMAND option file.
 More information about how to use this option can be found in Silvia Bucci's paper (link)

 ## Option files
 These files define the simulation settings.
 At the start of a simulation, a copy of each file will be written to the output directory defined in the **pathnames file**.
 All option files should be presented as namelists (i.e. &OPTIONFILE).
+A template of these files can be found in the options/ directory within the repository.
 ### COMMAND
 Sets the behaviour of the run (time range, backward or forward, output frequency, etc.).
 A table of all options is listed below.
 - **Time variables**: Flexpart can be run in forward or backward mode.
 In forward mode, particles are being traced forward in time, while in backward more, the origin of particles are being traced, going backward in time.
 This can be set by the LDIRECT variable.
 The start and end of the simulation are set by IBDATE:IBTIME and IEDATE:IETIME.
 IEDATE:IETIME is always at a later time than IBDATE:IBTIME, also for backwards simulations.
 Output variables can be written at specified times: LOUTSTEP, and restart files will be written at every LOUTRESTART interval.